ballerina-platform/ballerina-lang/bvm/ballerina-runtime/README.md

 This module contains the implementation of the Ballerina runtime which is designed as the following packages.

 #### io.ballerina.runtime.internal.\*
-Since the internal package is restricted only to be used with Ballerina runtime internals, ballerina developers **should not** use any java classes from the internal package.
-These internal java constructs can be often changed and will not be part of the release note.
+Since the internal package is restricted only to be used within the Ballerina runtime internals, Ballerina developers **should not** use any java classes from the internal package.
+These internal Java constructs can be often changed and will not be part of the release note.

 #### io.ballerina.runtime.transactions.\*
-This will be only exposed to the ballerina transaction package and should not be used by external developers.
+This will only be exposed to the Ballerina transaction package and should not be used by external developers.

 #### io.ballerina.runtime.observability.\*
-This will be only exposed to the ballerina observability package and should not be used by external developers.
+This will only be exposed to the Ballerina observability package and should not be used by external developers.

 #### io.ballerina.runtime.api.\*
-Ballerina runtime expose api package to external developers to connect with Ballerina runtime ecosystem.
+Ballerina runtime exposes the `api` package to external developers to connect with the Ballerina runtime ecosystem.
 So external developers **should only** use these APIs.
 Any changes or improvements to the APIs will be notified with the release note.

 ## Ballerina Java Runtime API
-Ballerina Java Interoperability enables ballerina developers to call java code from ballerina as it runs on top of JVM.
+Ballerina Java Interoperability enables Ballerina developers to call java code from Ballerina as it runs on top of JVM.
-Ballerina offers a set of Java APIs to developers to interactively work with Ballerina runtime constructs such as create Ballerina Java values, call ballerina methods asynchronously, get into ballerina type systems etc.
+Ballerina offers a set of Java APIs to developers to interactively work with Ballerina runtime constructs such as creating Ballerina Java values, calling Ballerina methods asynchronously, getting into Ballerina type systems, etc.

 ### Adding Ballerina Java Runtime Dependency
-You can add ballerina runtime dependency as below
+You can add Ballerina runtime dependency as below.

 #### Maven